Carrefour: Incidents of violence in Brazil

+On 16 May 2019 Carrefour was banned by the Court from controlling employee visits to the bathroom.

 In 2020, two death-related incidents were reported in Brazil.
 The first one happened in August when a sales representative died of a heart attack.
 To allow the store to continue operating, other workers hid his body in a barricade made out of umbrellas and cardboard boxes.

 On 19 November 2020, one day before the Brazilian holiday Black Awareness Day, a 40-year-old black man named João Alberto Silveira Freitas was killed by security guards after an altercation with a cashier.
 After an alleged "violent gesture" to one of the cashiers, two security guards were called, proceeded to drag the man out of the store and beat him to death in the parking lot.
 Both security guards were arrested and charged with qualified homicide.

+On 3 August 2021 a stray dog was shot with an indigenous weapon from the Atacadão establishment by an Atacadão employee in Mato Grosso do Sul, Later, the employee was indicted for the crime of mistreatment of animals.

+On 4 May 2021 a water channel was stained with oil by a Carrefour employee in Santos.
+The company was fined BRL 12,555,000 for what happened.

+In October 2021, a video that a customer recorded on social networks showed a Carrefour employee being humiliated by his manager in Mato Grosso do Sul.
+She was later removed from office.

+On 8 April 2023, Vinicius, husband of volleyball player Fabiana, was prevented from being seen due to his color.

+On 10 April 2023, teacher Isabel Oliveira, 43, took off her clothes inside a supermarket in Curitiba (PR) in protest against racism.
+She was reportedly followed by security.

+On 8 May 2023 a couple accused of theft in Salvador was attacked by network security guards.
+The company became aware of the case, terminated the contract with the security company and reported the attacks to the Civil Police of Itapuã.

+On 9 May 2023 residents of Cabula expressed their dissatisfaction with works by the Carrefour Group that caused damage to houses and condominiums in Salvador.